listeven989/email.dev/README.md

 **Whack.**

+You email customer support.
+None of them are developers or do anything to fix your problem.

-Now you need to look for another email outbound alternative to do that X, Y, and Z feature/bug. _Again..._
+So now you need to look for an alternative email outbound to do/fix that X, Y, and Z feature/bug. _Again..._

 You spend hours digging through sites and forums testing different ones out.